etruel/wpematico/readme.txt

 or to e-mail etruel@gmail.com

 == Changelog ==
+= 1.3.8.1 =
+* Fixes Welcome screen on upgrading the plugin.
+* Fixes missing fields that were generating errors or crashed campaigns when running.

 = 1.3.8 =
 * Added New Feature Campaign Types to improve the plugin and the addons.
 * New Feature to work with **Youtube standard feeds.** First approach.